National Convention: Girondins and Montagnards

-Most historians divide the National Convention into two main factions: the Girondins and the Montagnards.
-The Girondins were more conservative than the Montagnards though they were still democrats.
+The Girondins were more conservative than the Montagnards, although they were still democrats.
 The Girondins drew their name from the Gironde, a region of France from which many of the deputies of this faction were elected (although many "Girondins" were actually Parisian by origin) and were also known as the Brissotins after their most prominent speaker, Jacques Pierre Brissot.

-The Montagnards, drew their support from the Paris Commune and the popular societies such as the Jacobin Club and the Cordeliers, they got their name from the high bleachers on which they sat while the Convention was in session.
+The Montagnards drew their support from the Paris Commune and the popular societies such as the Jacobin Club and the Cordeliers; they got their name from the high bleachers on which they sat while the Convention was in session.

-Three questions dominated the first months of the Convention, revolutionary violence, the trial of the king and the Parisian dominance of politics.

-Antagonism between Paris and the provinces created friction among the people that served as a propaganda tool and combat weapon for the two groups.
-The departments resisted the idea of centralisation.
-They saw the idea being symbolised by the desire to reduce the capital of the Revolution to a minuscule share of influence.
-Much of the Gironde wished to remove the Assembly from a city dominated by "agitators and flatterers of the people" but did not yet encourage an aggressive federalism, which would have run counter to its political ambitions.

 The Plain

 The Plain was a third faction during the Convention.
-Some historians consider these men to be closely associated with the Girondins, but the Plain was much more centrist in its ideals.
 It derived its name from their place on the floor of the Convention.
-During the start of the Convention, they sided with the Girondins, however, as it progressed and the Montagnards began to push for the execution of Louis, the Plain began to side with them.
+During the start of the Convention, they sided with the Girondins, however, as it progressed and the Montagnards began to push for the execution of Louis XVI, The Plain began to side with them.